zetachang/react.rb/README.md

 Have a look at the sources in the console, and notice your ruby code is there, and you can set break points etc.

+## Integration with Sinatra

+See the sinatra-tutorial folder

 ## Typical Problems

 `Uncaught TypeError: Cannot read property 'toUpperCase' of undefined`  This means the thing you are trying to render is not actually a react component.
 Often is because the top level component name is wrong.
 For example if you are in controller Foo and the method is `bar`, but you have named the component Foo::Bars then you would see this message.